NightFright2k19/doom_sbardef/README.md

 <br>

 **5) ﻿Essentials**<br>
-Focuses on the basic info provided by the original Nightdive fullscreen HUD (plus a few extras) to save more screen space.<br>
+Sort of a minimized version of "Eternity Enhanced", with focus on saving more screen space.<br>
 ![05_essentials](https://github.com/user-attachments/assets/19c4ace6-f706-4f76-9165-c3e70d97c832)
 <br>

 **6) Boom-Like Compact/Distributed**<br>
-While not imitating the original Boom HUD 100% faithfully, this one comes with a bonus feature: Properly aligned keys (regardless which custom offsets are used in a PWAD).<br>
+The original <a href="https://doomwiki.org/w/images/thumb/5/53/NDCP-map23-end.png/800px-NDCP-map23-end.png" target= "_blank">Boom HUD</a> returns!
+And this time even with properly aligned keys (regardless which custom offsets are used in a PWAD)...<br>
 ![06_boom-compact](https://github.com/user-attachments/assets/bc0a7360-a7b6-42a8-850c-afb3e775797a)
    **Compact:** Everything aligned on the left side of the screen.<br><br>
 ![07_boom-distributed](https://github.com/user-attachments/assets/f9b48c0b-3603-4863-aab5-1cc4a5b1f72c)